softkave/softkave-server/client-todo.md

 - allow chat in requests
 - notify requester when request has been responded
 - keep the history of all updates
+- [ ] user must be able read a task to be assigned

 marketing